• Headshot of Glenn Clark. He is standing in front of a library bookshelf and has one arm rested on top of a bookshelf.

 Biography

 I am a specialist in early modern English literature, with a focus on Tudor-Stuart drama.
 While in graduate school at the University of Chicago I taught at Roosevelt University in Chicago and since then at the University of Manitoba.
-My research interests include drama and the Reformation, the early modern city, social-psychological approaches to early modern drama and Shakespeare in the context of contemporary Indigenous political thought and action.
+My research interests include drama and the Reformation, drama and clergy, the early modern city, social-psychological approaches to early modern drama and Shakespeare in the context of contemporary Indigenous political thought and action.
 I am a past graduate chair in the Department of English, Theatre, Film, & Media.
-I have chaired the undergraduate essay prize committee of the North American Conference on British Studies and I am a member of the editorial board of The Map of Early Modern London Project.
+I am a member of the editorial board of The Map of Early Modern London Project, and Secretary of the Canadian Society for Renaissance Studies.

 Education